 Statue of Limitations is 180 days from the date of the alleged violation.
 Anyone can file an ethical complaint against one of our members.

-Statue of Limitations is 6 months from close of escrow.
-There is a $250 filing fee to be paid by the complainant and a $100 fee to be paid by the respondent.
+Statue of Limitations is 180 days from the close of escrow.
+There is a $500 filing fee to be paid by the complainant.

 Once both the complaint and response have been received, the case is assigned to a volunteer mediator.
 We strongly recommend that both sides attempt to settle their dispute through mediation.
 If not, the case goes forward to an arbitration hearing.
 The decision of the arbitrators is final and binding.
 There is no appeal of an arbitration award.